 Rocketry – Students will learn concepts of force, momentum, gravity, and vectors (i.e. Newtonʼs laws) and explore speed and velocity.
 The hands-on class project consists of making rockets out of 2-liter bottles.
 These rockets will be launched using compressed air and water.
 Students will also learn triangulation, which will enable the students to measure the height of the flight of their rockets.

 Geology Rocks – Learning the three basic rock types and how they are formed is just the beginning of this class.
 The students will also explore the world of geology, geomorphology, and petrology as they inspect and learn about rocks in our seasonal creek bed.
-This class will teach the students that Geology is more than just another science – it is the foundation of the earth.
+This class will teach students that Geology is more than just another science – it is the foundation of the earth.

 Indian Culture – Sounds of Native American flutes and the drum rhythms of Mother Earth and Father Sky invite students in to experience the rich history of the Sierra Nevada tribal communities.
 Hands-on learning will help teach students the different aspects of the various local Indian communities.

 Orienteering – Can you find true north?
 Do you know what a topographical map is and, if so, do you know how to use it?
-After this course students will be able to answer “yes” to all of these questions.
-They will learn to use a compass and map to navigate a predetermined course with ease.
+After this course, students will be able to answer “yes” to all of these questions.
+They will learn to use a compass and map to navigate through a predetermined course with ease.

 Ropes Course Challenge – A two-hour experiential learning program challenges students to interact with each other through a variety of elements, while safely reaching and exceeding their own capabilities.
 Dramatic results are produced in team building, problem solving, communication skills, leadership development, decision-making, self-esteem, exercise and more… all while having fun!